Teaching Resource Licence

 4.4 The prices indicated for each lesson or bundle are for an individual purchasing a Licence for their own use.

-4.5 Where schools, institutions and other corporate entities wish to purchase our course materials, they must purchase a Multi-User Licence.
+4.5 Where schools, institutions and other corporate entities wish to purchase or obtain free downloads of our course materials, they must purchase a Multi-User Licence.
 This is costed at 3.0 times the individual Licence.
 It can then be used within the school or institution and will not be tied to any individual teacher or member of staff.
+Where materials are offered free of charge, the representative making a free purchase on behalf of a school, organisation or other corporate entity still needs to choose a multi-user licence to ensure that an appropriate legal relationship has been established between The Reward Foundation and the licence holder.

 5.1 You must, during the checkout process, pay the prices of the course materials you order.
 The selected price must be appropriate for the type of Licence selected, Individual Licence or Multi-User Licence.